SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 $('#turtle').css('turtleScale', '2').css('turtleSpeed', '4');
 ```

 Once we are done with the basis of our application, we have to write the functions for each button.
-In order to do that, we use the selectors we have preset (**ID**) of the objects in the **html file**.
+In order to do that, we use the selectors (**ID**) of the objects that we have preset in the **html file**.
 We will share the code for the first three buttons to get you acquainted with the basic principles:

 + **"Draw" Button**